Leon Theremin: Espionage

 During his work at the sharashka, where he was put in charge of other workers, Theremin created the Buran eavesdropping system.
 A precursor to the modern laser microphone, it worked by using a low-power infrared beam from a distance to detect sound vibrations in glass windows.
-Lavrentiy Beria, the head of the secret police organization NKVD (the predecessor of the KGB), used the Buran device to spy on the British, French and US embassies in Moscow.
+Lavrentiy Beria used the Buran system to spy on the British, French and US embassies in Moscow.
 According to Galeyev, Beria also spied on Stalin; Theremin kept some of the tapes in his flat.
 In 1947, Theremin was awarded the Stalin prize for inventing this advance in Soviet espionage technology.

 Theremin invented another listening device called The Thing, hidden in a replica of the Great Seal of the United States carved in wood.
 In 1945, Soviet school children presented the concealed bug to the U.S. Ambassador as a "gesture of friendship" to the USSR's World War II ally.
 It hung in the ambassador’s residential office in Moscow and intercepted confidential conversations there during the first seven years of the Cold War, until it was accidentally discovered in 1952.

 Later life

-After his release from the sharashka in 1947, Theremin volunteered to remain working with the KGB until 1966.
-By 1947 he had remarried, to Maria Guschina, his third wife, and they had two children: Lena and Natalia.
+After his release from the sharashka in 1947, Theremin to remain working with the KGB until 1966.
+By 1947 he had remarried, to Maria Guschina, his third wife, and they had two children: Elena and Natalia.

 Theremin worked at the Moscow Conservatory of Music for 10 years where he taught, and built theremins, electronic cellos and some terpsitones (another invention of Theremin).
 There he was discovered by Harold Schonberg, the chief music critic of The New York Times, who was visiting the Conservatory.
 But when an article by Schonberg appeared mentioning Theremin, the Conservatory's Managing Director declared that "electricity is not good for music; electricity is to be used for electrocution" and had his instruments removed from the Conservatory.
 Further electronic music projects were banned, and Theremin was summarily dismissed.

 In the 1970s, Leon Theremin was a Professor of Physics at Moscow State University (Department of Acoustics) developing his inventions and supervising graduate students.

-After 51 years in the Soviet Union, Theremin started traveling, first visiting France in June 1989 and then the United States in 1991, each time accompanied by his daughter Natalia.
-Theremin was brought to New York by filmmaker Steven M. Martin where he was reunited with Clara Rockmore.
+After 51 years in the Soviet Union, Theremin started traveling, first visiting France in June 1989 and then the United States in 1991, each time accompanied by his daughter Natalia, who is a professional thereminist.
+The visit to the United States was made possible by an invitation from Stanford University.
+In honor of the university's 100th anniversary, Leon Theremin performed at the university's Grand Stadium, and his Natalia Theremin played Rachmaninoff's "Vocalise" on her father's theremin, accompanied by electronic music pioneer Max Matthews.
 He also made a demonstration concert at the Royal Conservatory of The Hague in early 1993 before dying in Moscow on Wednesday 3 November 1993 at the age of 97.

+His descendants, daughter Natalia Theremin and great-grandson Peter Theremin, are professional theremin performers and promote the legacy of Leon Theremin.